 Short trips at an easy pace from the club-house for paddlers looking to build confidence and fitness.
 See here for details and dates – there is a full calendar of sessions until the end of November.

-We offer a series of BCU one star courses and the occasional two start course during the warmer months.- see the courses page for more details. * October course now full *
+We offer a series of BCU one star courses and the occasional two start course during the warmer months.- see the courses page for more details. * All courses for 2016 now finished *

 Local paddles on Saturdays at 09:30 and Wednesdays at 18:00 plus: